-- What is the difference between an accelerator used with a Model D dry valve and an accelerator used with the DDX-LP Low Pressure Dry System?
+- What is the difference between an accelerator used with a Model D Dry Valve and an accelerator used with the EX Dry and DDX Double Interlock Systems?

 - Are air compressors required to be UL Listed or FM Approved?

-There is no difference in the accelerator model used with either the Model D dry valve or the DDX-LP.
-Both dry systems use the Reliable Model B-1 accelerator when a quick opening device is needed.
-However, the trim associated with the accelerator for each system is different, as well as where the air pressure is directed from the outlet of the accelerator.
+There is no difference in the accelerator model used with these systems.
+Each system uses the Reliable Model B-1 Accelerator when a quick opening device is needed.
+The trim associated with the accelerator for each system is different, however, as well as where the air pressure is directed from the outlet of the accelerator.
 When used with a Model D dry valve, air pressure flowing through the accelerator is directed into the intermediate chamber of the dry valve.
-Pressurizing this chamber destroys the differential between the air side and the water side of the clapper, causing the dry valve to trip faster.
-On a DDX-LP system, the accelerator is mounted on the valve trim near the low-pressure actuator and the accelerator outlet piping is open to atmosphere.
-Since the DDX-LP system utilizes a hydraulically operated valve, the actuator is the releasing device for this system.
-The faster the air pressure is removed off the air side of the actuator, the faster the DDX-LP system valve trips.
-Therefore, when the accelerator operates, it exhausts the air pressure off the air side of the actuator to atmosphere, causing the valve to trip faster.
-Therefore, there is less trim associated with the accelerator trim kit for the DDX-LP than the accelerator trim kit used for the Model D dry valve.
+Pressurizing this chamber destroys the differential between the air side and the water side of the clapper causing the dry valve to trip faster.
+On the EX and DDX systems, the accelerator is located on the air supply line feeding the actuator, and the outlet piping is open to atmosphere.
+The EX and DDX systems utilize a hydraulically operated valve and the actuator is the releasing device for the system.
+The faster the air pressure is removed off the air side of the actuator, the faster the EX or DDX valve trips.
+When the accelerator operates, it exhausts the air pressure off the air side of the actuator to atmosphere causing the valve to trip faster.
+Subsequently, there is less trim associated with the accelerator for the EX and DDX systems than for the Model D dry valve.